smenjas/chess-explorer/README.md

 # Chess Explorer

 This is a chess app built with vanilla JavaScript.
-It's an exercise to learn web development fundamentals and chess strategry, using HTML, CSS, & JS.
+It's an exercise to learn web development fundamentals and chess strategy, using HTML, CSS, & JS.

 ## Exercise Constraints
 - No libraries, frameworks, templates, or preprocessors outside Node.js